Chanel ready-to-wear collection: Chanel Ready-to-Wear Spring 2014 Runway Show

 The Chanel Ready-to-Wear Spring 2014 Runway Show was presented on September 30, 2013 at the Grand Palais in Paris.
 This season, Lagerfeld staged an art exhibit reminiscent of Andy Warhol, the designer referenced Pop Art for a Pop Fashion collection, ushering out 89 new looks.
 The Grand Palais was transformed into a huge gallery of paintings and sculptures.
 The pieces included iconic Chanel symbols such camellias, pearls, and a bottle of No.5.

 Ensembles included shrunken sweaters, leather pants, flared skirts, and voluminous tweed jackets.
 Accessories varied from graffiti-style backpacks, canvas shoppers with bead appliqué, metallic leather mini purses, and logo-emblazoned plexiglass bags.
 This season's palette varied from white and black to pink and purple.
 As explained to WWD, Lagerfeld noted that the show's concept began several months ahead of the collection as satire and the idea that people overact to art today.
 The designer created an art installation of 75 pieces as a backdrop to his presentation.

 Cara Delevingne opened runway show.
 Devon Windsor, Ming Xi, Ieva Laguna, Grace Hartzel, Holly Rose Emery, Grace Mahary, and Josephine Skriver were amongst the models who also walked the show.
 Lindsey Wixson closed the presentation.
-Katy Perry, Rita Ora, Kate Upton, Virginie Ledoyen, Vanessa Paradis, Lou Doillon, Inès de la Fressange, Zoë Kravitz, Alma Jodorowsky, Caroline Sieber, Stacy Martin, Stacy Keibler, Yi Zhou, and Chrystèle Saint Louis Augustin attended the show.

 When asked about the art installation, Lagerfeld replied, "I designed it.
 I made small models, and then they make it bigger.
 Yes, I made everything.
 It's not different young artists; only one old artist—it's me… And I think it was right for today, no?
 Because life is not a red carpet.
 This is for daily life; that was the idea in fact."